Degrees and Certifications:

 Dr. Todd Keruskin

-Dr. Todd Keruskin joined the Elizabeth Forward School District in Elizabeth, PA, as an assistant superintendent in 2009 after serving for 13 years first as a physics and math teacher and then as a high school administrator for two other school districts in the Pittsburgh region.
+Dr. Todd Keruskin became the superintendent in 2018 after serving for 9 years as the assistant superintendent of the district and 13 years prior as a physics and math teacher and then as a high school administrator for two other school districts in the Pittsburgh region.
 Elizabeth Forward School District has been named a Digital Promise League of Innovative Schools from Washington, DC and Apple Inc. recognized the school district as an Apple Distinguished Program under his tenure.
 THE Journal recognized Dr. Keruskin as one of the top innovative administrators in the country.
 EdSurge and Digital Promise named Dr. Keruskin at the Digital Innovation in Learning Awards (DILA) as the 2015 Educator Learning Ninja Award.

 A 1992 graduate of Bethlehem-Center High School in Fredericktown, PA, Dr. Keruskin received his Bachelor of Science degree in Physics from California University of Pennsylvania in 1996.
 He also received his Master’s degree in Education and principal papers (K-12) from California University of Pennsylvania in 2001.
 His doctorate and Superintendent Letter of Eligibility were earned at the University of Pittsburgh in 2005.